pratimmaji5/pratimmaji.github.io/README.md

 # pratimmaji.github.io
-This is my first prject for hacktoberfest 2020
+This is my first project for hacktoberfest 2020